 The report charts the geographic distribution of those using the deduction across and within the 50 states.
 The states with the largest percentages of tax filers claiming the deduction are clustered along the East and West Coasts, in more affluent areas with relatively high property values.

 The illustration isn’t completely predictable, however, particularly when it comes to the varied usage within states.
-And those nuances could help inform the current debate in Washington over whether to shrink or even eliminate the interest deduction, which, at $72 billion in 2011, is the third largest in terms of foregone tax revenue.
+And those nuances could help inform the current debate in Washington over whether to shrink or even eliminate the interest deduction, which, at $72 billion in 2011, is the third-largest in terms of foregone tax revenue.

 A minority of tax filers benefit from the deduction, primarily because it is restricted to those who itemize deductions on their federal income tax returns.
 According to the Tax Policy Center of the Urban and Brookings institutes, only about 30 percent of taxpayers itemize, rather than take the standard deduction.

-The Pew report found that Maryland taxpayers take greatest advantage of the mortgage deduction, with 37 percent having claimed it in 2010.
+The Pew report found that Maryland taxpayers take the greatest advantage of the mortgage deduction, with 37 percent having claimed it in 2010.
 Connecticut comes in a close second, at 34 percent.
 North Dakota and West Virginia taxpayers derive the least benefit, with claim rates of 15 percent.

 One surprising finding is the presence of Colorado and Utah among the top six states for claim rates, especially compared with New York, which ranks 35th.